iTaxoTools/DecontaminatorGui/README.md

 This is a fork of [TaxIGui](https://github.com/iTaxoTools/TaxIGui), configured for [Decontaminator](https://github.com/iTaxoTools/Decontaminator).

+!!Note that Decontaminator is work in progress and not yet fully tested.!!

 ### Windows and macOS Executables
 Download and run the standalone executables without installing Python.</br>